lakwarus/ballerina-camel-restful-service/README.md

 # Summary

-* This article mainly compared Apache Camel+SpringBoot with Ballerina context of creating restfull microservices.
+* This article mainly compared Apache Camel+SpringBoot with Ballerina context of creating restful microservices.

-Comparision was carried out by implementing real world sample by using borth technologies.
+* Comparison was carried out by implementing real world sample by using both technologies.

-* In the context of restfull microservices, Ballerina has advantage over Apache Camel+SpringBoot due to Ballerina language design by ground up for network distributed application.
+* In the context of restful microservices, Ballerina has advantage over Apache Camel+SpringBoot due to that Ballerina language design from the ground up for network distributed application.

 # References
 - http://www.javaoutofbounds.com/apache-camel-springboot-rest-api-example/